St Clair, New Zealand: Geography

-St Clair Beach and Second Beach
+St Clair Beach

 St Clair Beach is the suburb's most well-known feature.
 It is the western end of the long beach (Ocean Beach) which stretches along the city's southern shore, and is a popular surfing venue, regularly hosting national and South Island surfing championships.
 The beach at St Clair is backed by sea wall, behind which is an esplanade consisting of pedestrian walkway and a one-way street.
 The eastern end of the esplanade leads onto a pathway across the dunes which run along the back of the beach a far as St Kilda.

 The beach and the dunes are often the victims of erosion if weather patterns see series of storms hit the city from the south.
 Such erosion between 2002 and 2007 saw emergency measures taken to add sand to the dunes in 2007 and 2008.
 Further erosion in 2013–2015 encroached on the dunes to the extent that a public footpath inland from the top of the dunes was permanently closed.
 The erosion is a long-term ongoing concern, as evidenced by attempts at beach protecting begun in 1904 which saw the addition of sturdy wooden piles and sandbreaks to the beach.
 The last surviving sets of wooden posts from these efforts were a landmark of St Clair Beach, often seen as being the dividing line between St Clair and Middle Beaches.
-Heavy storms during the winter of 2015 left these posts in a poor condition, and the last of the posts was washed awat by 2021.
+Heavy storms during the winter of 2015 left these posts in a poor condition, and the last of the posts was washed away by 2021.
 Remedial work has to be frequently undertaken to shore up the dunes, and there is considerable local concern about the long-term viability of the residential area behind them.
 The presence of an old landfill immediately behind the dunes exacerbates the potential environmental problems from the erosion.